Kingdom of the Spiders

 Investigating the mysterious deaths of a number of farm animals, vet Rack Hansen discovers that his town lies in the path of hordes of migrating tarantulas.
 Before he can take action, the streets are overrun by killer spiders, trapping a small group of townsfolk in a remote hotel.

-Despite its shoestring budget of $500K, Kingdom of the Spiders became a box office phenomenon, earning $17.0M worldwide—a remarkable 3300% return.
-The film's compelling narrative connected with viewers, showing that strong storytelling can transcend budget limitations.
+Despite its minimal budget of $500K, Kingdom of the Spiders became a box office phenomenon, earning $17.0M worldwide—a remarkable 3300% return.
+The film's unique voice found its audience, proving that strong storytelling can transcend budget limitations.

 Plot Structure